-In the BFEC forest plot, all individual trees were censused in a 2 ha area established in 2006 and 2007.
+In the BFEC forest plot, all individual trees were censused in a 2-ha area established in 2006 and 2007.
 All individuals with a diameter breast height (DBH) greater than 1 cm were measured, mapped using an ultrasonic transponder, and identified to species.
-Mapped individuals were relocated and remeasured in the summer of 2011, and all newly established individuals were added.
+Mapped individuals were relocated and re-measured in the summer of 2011, and all newly established individuals were added.
 The DBH was then converted to mass using allometric equations (Jenkins et al. 2003).
 Here, we analyze the size distribution for the forest plot survey in 2011.

-In the THDL plot, the basal stem diameter, height, and canopy spread (north-south and east-west) were recorded for each individual plant (including both herbaceous and woody individuals) in a 1-hectare area, and all individuals were mapped using a total station theodolite.
+In the THDL plot, the basal stem diameter, height, and canopy spread (north-south and east-west) were recorded for each individual plant (including both herbaceous and woody individuals) in a 1-ha area, and all individuals were mapped using a total station theodolite.
 The height, diameter, and canopy measures were converted to biomass values based on individuals of the same species that had been similarly measured, harvested from other local sites (road and golf course rights-of-way), dried and weighed.
-For most species, we estimated allometric equations based on between 6 – 149 conspecific individuals across a wide size range (median 27.5 individuals).
+For most species, we estimated allometric equations based on between 6 – 149 conspecific individuals (median 27.5 individuals) across a wide size range.
 For species without harvested individuals, we used individuals from a congeneric and/or morphologically similar species or all individuals within the appropriate functional group (woody, succulent, herbaceous) to estimate biomass.

 Data Analysis

-We used maximum likelihood estimation (Muller-Landau et al. 2006a, White et al. 2008, Lai et al. 2013) to fit the two alternative size distribution models (Equations 3 and 4) using code written in R. Model fits were compared based on Akaike’s Information Criteria (AIC) value, and we selected the model with the lowest AIC score as the best fit, using the rule of thumb that models whose AIC values differed by less than 4 (i.e., ΔAIC<4) were indistinguishable from one another.
+We used maximum likelihood estimation (Muller-Landau et al. 2006a, White et al. 2008, Lai et al. 2013) to fit the two alternative size distribution models (Equations 3 and 4) using code written in ‘R’.
+Model fits were compared based on Akaike’s Information Criteria (AIC) value, and we selected the model with the lowest AIC score as the best fit, using the rule of thumb that models whose AIC values differed by less than 4 (i.e., ΔAIC<4) were indistinguishable from one another.
 In the results below, the data are displayed in the figures using logarithmically normalized binning (White et al. 2008), but it is important to note that the maximum likelihood estimate fits were based on the raw data values and not fit directly to the binned points.

-Finally, to examine the cross-community scaling relationship, we calculated the mean plant size in each community and plotted the log density (total number of inidividuals / plot area) against the log mean plant mass.
-For comparison, we also included data from Deng et al. (2013) for crop plants growing at their optimal density as well as a global compendium of data from forests, plantations, and bamboo communities.
+Finally, to examine the cross-community scaling relationship, we calculated the mean plant size in each community and plotted the log density (total number of individuals / plot area) against the log mean plant mass.
+For comparison, we also included data from Deng et al. (2013) for crop plants grown at their optimal density as well as a global compendium of data from forests, plantations, and bamboo communities.

 Results